github/codeql/ql/src/Security/CWE-077/EnvVarInjectionCritical.md

 ## Description

-GitHub Actions allows to define Environment Variables by writing to a file pointed to by the `GITHUB_ENV` environment variable:
+GitHub Actions allow to define Environment Variables by writing to a file pointed to by the `GITHUB_ENV` environment variable:

 This file should lines in the `KEY=VALUE` format: